ErlingSigurdson/Drv7SegQ595/README.md

 ## Concept

 7-segment displays are simple, cheap and reliable data output devices.
-However, interfacing them with a microcontroller unit (MCU) requires an appropriate software and hardware driver.
+However, interfacing them with a microcontroller (MC) requires an appropriate software and, most commonly, an additional hardware.

 Typically, 7-segment displays come in models with 1 to 4 character positions (digits).
 Number of input pins for any given model equals 8 + number of positions, thus 9 is the minimum and 12 is the maximum (duplicated pins count as one).

-Driving such a display requires a number of individual signals equal to the number of input pins:
+Driving such a display requires a number of individual signals equal to the number of the input pins:
 * 8 signals to turn ON and OFF individual segments (including a dot segment, also known as a decimal point or DP).
 * 1 to 4 signals to turn ON and OFF whole positions.

-Due to significant number of required signals, output-extending devices, such as output shift registers, are commonly used.

-**74HC595**, sometimes simply called **595**, is a widely used 8-bit serial-in, parallel-out (SIPO) shift register integrated circuit (IC) commonly employed to drive 7-segment displays.
-Despite being a SIPO register primarily, it also features an auxiliary serial output that allows for **daisy-chaining**: connecting multiple 595s in such a way that the serial output of the previous IC goes to the serial input of the next one and all ICs in the chain share the same **clock** / **SCK** and **latch** signals.
+Due to significant number of required signals, output-extending devices, such as output shift registers, are commonly used. **74HC595**, sometimes simply called **595**, is a widely used 8-bit serial-in, parallel-out (SIPO) shift register integrated circuit (IC) commonly employed to drive 7-segment displays.
+Despite being a SIPO register primarily, it also features an auxiliary serial output that allows for **daisy-chaining**: connecting multiple 595s in such a way that the serial output of the previous IC goes to the serial input of the next one and all ICs in the chain share the same **clock** and **latch** signals.
 Two daisy-chained 595s form a 16-bit shift register, which is sufficient for controlling any typical 7-segment display.

 ## Control bytes

 This library assumes that the 16-bit register consists of two bytes with distinct roles:
 * **segment byte** (**`seg_byte`**) controls individual display segments to form recognizable symbols.
-* **position byte** (**`pos_byte`**) controls whole character positions and thus determines the character position on which the segment pattern (defined by `seg_byte`) will be output.
+* **position byte** (**`pos_byte`**) controls whole character positions and thus determines where the next segment pattern (defined by `seg_byte`) will be output.
 1 to 4 bits out of 8 are used, the rest are NC (not connected).

-The library API allows for any order of `seg_byte` and `pos_byte` placement within the register, that is, any of these bytes may be either upper or lower byte.
+The API allows for any order of `seg_byte` and `pos_byte` placement within the register, that is, any of these bytes may be either upper or lower byte.

-### Character position switching
+### Position switching

-Every position is powered (turned on) by either setting or clearing the corresponding `pos_byte` bit, which provides high or low logical level to the parallel output pin, respectively.
+Every position is powered (turned on) by either setting or clearing the `pos_byte` bit specified during the driver
+configuration: bit value determines the logical level (either high or low) of the respective parallel output pin, which makes it possible to source/sink current to the corresponding position.
+Since 595's capacity for sourcing/sinking current for a whole set of 8 LEDs gets close to or exceeds its electrical limitations (although in some realistic cases the IC may endure it), the logical level is most commonly used to electrically connect the display's common pin to the ground (GND, for a common-cathode display) or to the positive rail (VCC, for a common-anode display) via a switching device, such as a transistor.

+Since the logical level required to turn on a position depends on the circuit (display's common )

+, this library's API provide parameters to handle any variant as long as all character positions are wired consistently (get turn on with the same logical level).

+which provides
+high or low logical level to the parallel output pin, respectively.
 Level switching allows for electrically connecting and disconnecting the display's common pin to the ground (GND, for a common-cathode display) or to the positive rail (VCC, for a common-anode display).
 Usually it is done via a switching device (most commonly a transistor), since 595's